Discord-Resources-Wiki/Discord-Resources-Wiki/.github/PULL_REQUEST_TEMPLATE.md

 ## Name of Resource:

 ## Description of Resource:
-(Your description should be short, objective, and avoid superlatives)
+Your description should be short, objective, and avoid superlatives.

 ## A Link to the Resource:

 ## Discord ID(s) of the Creator(s):

-Note: please make sure to place the resource in the proper area of the wiki.
+This template was automatically added to your pull request.
+If you would like to adapt or remove this template to better describe your pull request, feel free to do so.